Calculate Child Support Payments in Wisconsin

 To use the child support calculator, select or enter the appropriate information next to each statement.

-When you have completed the form, click on the calculate button to get an estimate of the amount of child support that the non-custodial parent will have to pay to the custodial parent in Wyoming.
+When you have completed the form, click on the calculate button to get an estimate of the amount of child support that the non-custodial parent will have to pay to the custodial parent in Wisconsin.

 Modifying Child Support in Wisconsin